VandyHacks/vh-guide-pipeline/src/client/pages/hacker-guide.md

 - **Red Ventures Sponsor Talk** - _Intro to Go_.
 Learn how to build an HTTP API in Go.

 - **Wellness Night** - Join the VandyHacks team for a relaxing night of massages and a hand spa.

-Sponsored by Red Ventures.
+- **Zumba** - Join us as we dance our socks off, there are no judges here!

+- **Typing Competition** - Think you're the speediest typer around?
+Compete in the typing competition for a chance to win major clout-- and a prize!

+- **Fireside Chat** - Interested in diving deeper into topics such as minorities in CS or the meritocracy of the interview process?
+Whether you want to share your voice or just listen in on the discussion, we welcome all hackers to come join us during this chat!

+- **3D Pen Challenge** - Use a 3D pen to create a masterpiece!

+- **Origami-Makin'** - Join us in making/learning how to make origami!

 - **Cup Stacking** - Compete to build the tallest cup tower!
 Hosted by MLH and the VandyHacks team.